Cisco Tetration overview

 ● Cisco Tetration-M (small form factor): This deployment option consists of 6 servers and 2 Cisco Nexus 9300 platform switches.
 It is suitable for data centers having less than 5000 servers (virtual machine or bare metal).

-● Cisco Tetration Cloud (AWS public cloud): With this deployment option, the Cisco Tetration Analytics software can run in an AWS instance.
+● Cisco Tetration Cloud (Amazon Web Services [AWS] and Microsoft Azure public cloud): With this deployment option, the Cisco Tetration Analytics software can run in an AWS or Azure public cloud instance.
 The AWS instance for the Cisco Tetration Analytics platform is owned by the customer.
 This option is suitable for data centers hosting less than 1000 servers (virtual machine or bare metal).

 Q. What are the components of Cisco Tetration Analytics pricing?

 A. Cisco Tetration Analytics pricing consists of two components:

 ● Hardware component: This component is either the Cisco Tetration platform or Cisco Tetration-M hardware price, if the customer will be running Cisco Tetration Analytics within its own data center.
 This component is not required if the customer is planning to run Cisco Tetration Analytics in the AWS cloud.

 ● Software license: This component is the software subscription license for the analytics software.
 It is based on the number of workload equivalents (virtual machines, bare-metal servers, or container hosts) from which the telemetry data is collected, analyzed and policy enforced.
 The customer can choose a 1-, 3-, or 5-year term with annual billing or a prepayment option.